NoozAbooz/Duinotize/README.md

 ```
 </details>

-Now, whenever that page is opened, the miner will start and output messages to the developer console.
-It will run until the tab (not just the page) is closed.
+Now, whenever that page is opened, the miner will start and output messages to the developer console as a Service Worker.
+It will run until the whole tab (not just the specific page) is closed.
 Make sure to install the miner on a page where users visit the most, so that there are more miners running.
-You can see this in action at https://mobilegmyt.github.io/Duinotize/demo/, or look [here](https://github.com/mobilegmYT/Duinotize/blob/main/demo/index.html) for the source code to that page for a example of how to implement it.
+You can see this in action at https://NoozSBC.github.io/Duinotize/demo/, or look [here](https://github.com/NoozSBC/Duinotize/blob/main/demo/index.html) for the source code to that page for a example of how to implement it.

 I HIGHLY reccomend you put a note somewhere on your website to tell visiters that there is a crypto miner running in the background (in some places it is illegal to mine crypto in the background without consent!), and optionally credit this repo.